 Confederate Heartland Campaign

 During the Confederate Heartland Campaign (June-October 1862), Wheeler reunited with Bragg.
 His achievements in the face of defeat at Shiloh and Corinth earned him a promotion to brigade commander in July 1862.
-In August, Wheeler returned to cavalry duty, and on September 14, Bragg appointed Wheeler to command the 2nd Cavalry Brigade of Left Wing of the Army of Mississippi (later the Army of Tennessee).
+In August, Wheeler returned to cavalry duty, and on September 14, Bragg appointed Wheeler to command the 2nd Cavalry Brigade of the Left Wing of the Army of Mississippi (later the Army of Tennessee).

 When Bragg’s Confederate Heartland Offensive stalled at the Battle of Perryville, Kentucky (October 8, 1862), Wheeler’s troops conducted a successful rearguard action covering the Rebel withdrawal to Tennessee.
 There, Bragg reorganized his command, merging with General Kirby Smith’s Army of Kentucky to form the Army of Tennessee.
 On October 30, 1862, officials promoted Wheeler to the rank of brigadier general and gave him command of the army’s cavalry, which comprised one division divided into four brigades.